Skip to content

 That tells you what the dashboard is trying to be: not a static summary page, but an operational screen for current signal and recent activity.

-The Library screen is a true split-pane browser, not a single scrolling list.
+The Artifact screen is a true split-pane browser, not a single scrolling list.

 • left list panel plus right detail panel